 BTP-FUR-REQ-041758/A-Receipt of a New Message Event (TcSE ROIN-295123-2)

 During a connection, the MNS Client of the MSE may alert the in-vehicle infotainment system that it has received a new message(s).
 Upon notification of a new message event from the connected MSE, the in-vehicle infotainment system shall request a message listing for the unread messages only.
-The message listing request shall include the same parameters and guidelines within the “Retrieving Message Listing” section of this document.
+The message listing request shall include the same parameters and guidelines within the GREQ-295117 Message Listing Parameters (Functional) section of this document.

 BTP-FUR-REQ-041759/B-Message Notification (End User) (TcSE ROIN-295124-2)